VentGrey/SLSy/README.md

 ## Introduction 👀

-SLSy is a tiny middleware for [Oak](https://oakserver.github.io/oak/) that acts as a tiny replacement for the Express.js helmet middleware.
+SLSy is a middleware for [Oak](https://oakserver.github.io/oak/) that acts as a tiny replacement for the Express.js helmet middleware.
 Heavily inspired on snelm which, in turn is heavily based on [helmet](https://www.npmjs.com/package/helmet).

 The Deno version hosted at [deno.land/x/snelm](https://deno.land/x/snelm) last